Can progesterone help recovery from Polycystic Ovarian Syndrome (PCOS)?

 Insulin resistance is not always found in PCO, but if it is, it must be reversed.
 This will lower insulin levels, which in turn lowers androgen levels.

-Insufficient vitamin D3 is now thought to be the principal cause of insulin resistance... have a blood test done.
-For more information on vitamin D please see here.
+Insufficient Vitamin D3 is now thought to be the principal cause of insulin resistance... have a blood test done.
+For more information on Vitamin D3 please see here.

-Progesterone - use 100mg/3ml - 200mg/6m, possibly more depending on how severe symptoms are.
-It should only be used at ovulation, for the last 14 days of the cycle, taking day 1 as the first day of bleeding.
+Progesterone - use 100-200mg possibly more depending on how severe symptoms are.
+It should only be used at ovulation, for the last 14 days of the cycle, taking day 1 as the first day of bleeding but only after it has been used for 2-6 months or until one feels stable and all symptoms have improved.
+Then and ONLY then should it be used at ovulation.

-Cycles can be very erratic or non-existent in PCO, if this is the case use a 28 day cycle to begin with, until the natural cycle exerts itself.
+Cycles may still be very erratic or non-existent in PCOS even after using for 2-6 months, if this is the case use a 28 day cycle to begin with, until the natural cycle exerts itself.
 This would mean using the cream from day 15 to 28.

 For more information please see this web page on how to use progesterone.